GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Cannabis CPA Services Built for Your Business.

-Eight core service lines designed specifically for licensed cannabis operators.
+Nine core service lines designed specifically for licensed cannabis operators.
 Every engagement starts with understanding where you are in your operational and financial maturity, then building the right structure to support growth.

 IRC 280E Tax Strategy

-Federal and state 280E compliance, COGS allocation methodology, entity structuring to legally minimize the 280E impact, and restructuring guidance for the April 2026 medical rescheduling to Schedule III.
+Federal and state 280E compliance, COGS allocation methodology, entity structuring to legally minimize 280E impact, and restructuring guidance for the April 2026 medical rescheduling to Schedule III.

 Cannabis Accounting and Bookkeeping